antiwinter/make-icons/README.md

 # make-icons
 create icns (for MacOS) and ico (for Windows) in a one-step way

+Note: For now you can only run this script on a MAC

 ### Step 1: install imagick
 ```
 brew install imagemagick